copsTvFan/cops-episode-guide/guide.md

 **High Times Special Edition**

-- (Pierce County WA -- 1:43 AM Public Disturbance Call) South Hill Precinct -- Deputy Patrick Davidson works the eat area where there's not many cops, but lots of tweakers and dopeheads.
+- (Pierce County, WA -- 1:43 AM Public Disturbance Call) South Hill Precinct -- Deputy Patrick Davidson works the eat area where there's not many cops, but lots of tweakers and dopeheads.
 He goes to a hotel on the call of Tim who is really wasted in Apt 21.
 When Pat arrives Tim takes off and is caught around